 In this race all of the bookies are paying 3 places, so in order to make profit you'll need to lay 2 places - that way if your horse comes 3rd you will win both the back and lay bets on the place market.
 Below is an example of what market to select.
 Remember, the lay places need to be equal to or less than what the bookie is paying, or your money will be at risk.

-It is important to use the Oddsmonkey Extra Places Matcher as it will do most of the work for you and find you the best odds constantly.
+For this method, you MUST use the Oddsmonkey Extra Places Matcher.
+This will do most of the work for you and find you the best odds constantly.
 You can set it to refresh every 30 seconds meaning you will never miss a match.
 The Extra Place Matcher is updated every day with each race that is offering an extra place.
 Oddsmonkey has produced a video on using the Extra Place Matcher, which can be found here.

 All you do is open the matcher and try to bet on any horse that has a rating in the RATE % column of 95% or above.
 There is some maths/theory behind this, but for a beginner you don't need to go into the details.
 If you just bet on any horse at 95%+ then you will be profitable in the long run.